 No expense was spared for the final ceremony which was held at the Umaid Bhawan Palace in Jodhpur.
 Elizabeth wore a traditional Indian dress, pink in color and designed again by Donatella Versace.

 Meherangarh Fort hosted a candle lit reception which featured performances by fire eaters, musicians and dancers.

 The end of festivities were marked by a magnificent fire works display.

 Arun and Elizabeth

-The guest list for the lavish ceremony which was held at the fifteenth century Odescalchi Castle in Italy, consisted of the who's who of Hollywood, including Will Smith, Brooke Shields, John Travolta and Jim Carey.
+The guest list for the lavish wedding which was held at the fifteenth century Odescalchi Castle in Italy, consisted of the who's who of Hollywood, including Will Smith, Brooke Shields, John Travolta and Jim Carey.
 Oprah Winfrey however, was famously excluded.

 Katie's dress was a delicate, white off-the-shoulder custom design by Georgio Armani, covered in Swarvoski crystals and trimmed with tulle and lace.

-Scientologists have traditionally been very secretive about their religious practices, however it is believed that their a Scientology wedding ceremony is very similar to a traditional western wedding ceremony with vows, rings, bridesmaids and white dresses.
+Scientologists have traditionally been very secretive about their religious practices, however it is believed that their a Scientology ceremony is very similar to a traditional western ceremony with vows, rings, bridesmaids and white dresses.

 Like a scene out of Top Gun, Tom serenaded his new wife with the song "You've Lost That Loving Feeling."
-Guests feasted on a four course meal which included steak and sea bass, before indulging in the five-tier chocolate wedding cake.
+Guests feasted on a four course meal which included steak and sea bass, before indulging in the five-tier chocolate cake.